openedx/edx-documentation/en_us/install_operations/source/configuration/enable_certificates.rst

 Configure Certificates Within Each Course
 *****************************************

-Within Studio, course team members with Admin privileges can create and edit a certificate configuration that is used to generate certificates for their course, including adding signatories and images for organization logo and signature images for signatories.
+Within Studio, course team members with the Admin role can create and edit a certificate configuration that is used to generate certificates for their course, including adding signatories and images for organization logo and signature images for signatories.
 For details, see `Set Up Course HTML